Skip to main content

 ADVERTISEMENT

-Per the settlement, the plaintiffs receive a formal apology but no monetary payment or damages of any kind.
+Per the settlement, plaintiffs will receive a formal apology but no monetary payment or damages of any kind.

 The $1.776 billion was set aside to redress other Americans, drawn from the judgment fund, with anything left over reverting to the federal government when the fund stops processing claims no later than December 1, 2028.